DariusLB/Best-README-Template/JS_PROJ_README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I have created two interfaces in html, named indexAlbum.html and indexPhoto.html.
 In the first page, Photo Viewer, there are 4 buttons:
   * a button for viewing all the albums that are automatically generated from tipycode usign the albums resource from JSONPlaceholder
   * a button for creating a new album
   * a button for updating the title of an album
   * a button to delete an album
-  *
-(For the create, update and delele button, you can only see the results in the console of the page)

 In the second page, Photo Viewer, there are also 4 buttons:
   * a button for viewing all the albums that are automatically generated from tipycode usign the albums resource from JSONPlaceholder